declantyson/declantyson.co.uk/views/content/blogs/update-2017.md

 # Two thousand and seventeen

-###### A new start, a new look, a new stack
+###### A new start, a new look, a new stack.

 #### 27th March 2017

 Hello, hello, hello.

-Welcome to my completely, brand-spanking-new website. declantyson.net is no more.
-Welcome to *domain to go here*.
+Welcome to my completely, brand-spanking-new website.
+Nearly every remnant of the last site is gone, and the new one has been built from the ground up.

- Why did I drop declantyson.net?
+ Why did I drop it?
 Well, a few reasons.
-The domain no longer made sense, as the new website is no longer built on .net.
 I have all of the work that I have painstakingly put into the Mynx CMS over the past six years backed up in [Github](http://github.com/mynxsoft/mynx), but it will no longer be a part of my personal website.
 The reason for this change is simple - my focus is no longer in ASP and so my website should reflect that.

  You are looking at a full-stack JavaScript application.
 I've actually dropped the CMS idea altogether, although it will eventually rear its ugly head later down the line.
 The thing is, Mynx was great as a tool for users to edit their content, but as a developer, I just want to write without any distractions, and I often want to embed silly little code snippets and custom templates, which was a lot of effort when you have to piss about with database structure.
 So, Mynx is no more, and instead I'm planning to rewrite the entire blog backlog in Markdown.